-The 5G network architecture marked a significant leap forward compared with previous generations, with its adoption of a Service-Based Architecture (SBA) enabling a cloud-native deployment, and 5G promoted business opportunities to providing services to verticals.
-These innovations enhanced flexibility and scalability, enabling more dynamic and adaptable network orchestration.

-While 5G is continuously introducing remarkable advancements, there is the need from operators for further CAPEX/OPEX reduction by further improvement of overall 3GPP system performance.
-6G brings a good opportunity to provide solutions to meet those needs, e.g. by means of simplifying the overall system, integrating of new technologies, etc.

-SA1 is progressing the FS_6G_REQ study item to identify use cases and service/operational requirementsSA2 FS_6G_ARC for 6G system.
-TSG RAN has also initiated the FS6G_RAN_Scen_Req study item to develop requirements for 6G Radio.
+SA1 is currently studying the 6G use cases and service/operational requirements (FS_6G_REQ study item), SA2 the system architecture of the 6G system (FS_6G_ARC study item), and SA3 the security aspects of 6GS (FS_6G_SEC study item).
+In addition, TSG RAN and RAN WGs are also studying the requirements and architecture for 6G Radio.

-SA2 has started the FS_6G_ARC study item to define the system architecture for 6GS.
-Corresponding work is documented in TR 23.801-01.
-In addition, SA3 is starting to work on the security aspects of 6GS (FS_6G_SEC study item).

 CT4 is responsible for the overall design of protocols within the Core Network.
-Related stage 3 work should be carried out within Rel-20 to study stage 3 protocol aspects for the control plane within the core network for the 6G System.
+This study item focuses on the control plane protocol for the core network of the 6G system.
+It aims to study the technical realization of the control plane in the core network, analyse protocol candidates for core network, and provide technical inputs for subsequent standardization of the core network protocols of the 6GS.
+The study will align with the service requirements defined by SA1 and the architectural requirements specified by SA2.

-CT4 also performed in Rel-18 the FS_QUIC study item to assess HTTP/3 for 5GC Service-Based Interfaces and concluded in TR 29.893 not to adopt HTTP/3 as a possible alternative protocol option to HTTP/2, considering among others the lack of maturity of specifications and implementations.
+CT4 also studied in Rel-18 (FS_QUIC study item) HTTP/3 for 5GC Service-Based Interfaces and concluded in TR 29.893 not to adopt HTTP/3 as a possible alternative protocol option to HTTP/2, considering among others the lack of maturity of specifications and implementations.
 Since then, IETF has finalized the QUIC and HTTP/3 RFCs and HTTP/3 implementations are expected to have gained in maturity, enabling further evaluation of HTTP/3 as one of the potential candidate protocols for the Control Plane of the 6GS.